mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 Monday, all-hands meeting.

 *Rage Man:* We guys did a good job last week.
 Sven Tori allowed us to hire marketing person.
-Meet **Karm Tinge**, our first sales person.
+Meet **Karmen Git**, our first sales person.
-*Karm:* Hello, all.
-I am Karm and I am a sales person.
+*Karmen:* Hello, all.
+I am Karmen and I am a sales person.
-*All:* Hi, Karm!
+*All:* Hi, Karmen!
-*Rage Man:* Karm will investigate the market and keep us profitable.
+*Rage Man:* Karmen will investigate the market and keep us profitable.
 Questions?
 *Pedro:* What our plan for next week delivery?
 *Rage Man:* Currently, we have enough functionality to attract users, you can relax for now.
 *Pedro:* But...
-*Karm:* You can change the cat picture on the front page, I think user needs something new.
+*Karmen:* You can change the cat picture on the front page, I think user needs something new.
-*Rage Man:* Excellent, Karm.
+*Rage Man:* Excellent, Karmen.
 Dale, will you control that?
 *Dale:* Sure.
 *Rage Man:* Then, everybody's come back to work.
 Let's do the greatest cat service ever.

 Whole day Pedro was reading about usage of `Strategy` pattern.
 Maybe he miss something?

-*Dale:* Pedro, I've sent you an new picture of cat for the front page.
+*Dale:* Pedro, I've sent you new picture of cat for the front page.
 Did you check?
 *Pedro:* One moment...
 Wait, what is this?
 *Dale:* Oh God, this is my torso I wanted to send to Terry.
 That means I sent a cat photo to her.
 Shit.
 *Pedro:* Happens.